Costco Chicken Meatballs Teriyaki & Pineapple - AmyLu

 While salty, there is still an abundance of teriyaki flavor in each meatball.
 The teriyaki tasted good and didn’t have any of the bitterness that teriyaki can sometimes have.

-These are teriyaki and pineapple meatballs, and AmyLu did include small chunks of pineapples inside of some of the meatballs.
+These are teriyaki and pineapple meatballs, and AmyLu did include small chunks of pineapples inside some of the meatballs.

 I would say 50% of the chicken meatballs contained at least 1 piece of pineapple.